Boating on Florida's Paradise Coast

 Your vacation is also the perfect time to learn a new water sport, such as sailing or kayaking, and many local companies offer lessons.
 You'll not only discover some of the prettiest waters in Florida, you'll also gain a new hobby that you can enjoy for years to come.

-Adventures for all you old salts
+Adventures for old salts

 You'll find rentals for motorboats, sailboats, kayaks, canoes and waverunners.
 Coming by boat or bringing yours?
 Numerous boat launches are located throughout the area for your convenience.
 Many hotels with marinas or dockage are also ready to accommodate you and your boat, including the Port of the Islands Resort & Marina, Naples Bay Resort, Bayfront Inn 5th Ave., the Boat House Motel, Parkway Motel & Marina and the Rod & Gun Lodge.